accordproject/techdocs/docs/accordproject-tooling.md

 ## Visual Studio Code Extension

 An extension is available for the popular open-source code editor [Visual Studio Code](https://code.visualstudio.com/).
-This highlights syntax and parsing errors for Ergo and Template Grammar Files.
+This provides syntax highlighting, and error reporting when working on source Ergo logic and on Cicero templates.
 Syntax highlighting for Composer Concerto models is available in a [separate plugin](https://marketplace.visualstudio.com/items?itemName=HyperledgerComposer.composer-support-client).

-Install the plugin from the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=accordproject.accordproject-vscode-plugin).
+Install the Accord Project extension by visiting the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=accordproject.accordproject-vscode-plugin).

 ![VSCode plugin](/img/ergo-vscode.png)

 ## Syntax highlighting

-Languages modes in a couple of other editors offer syntax highlighting for Ergo.
+Languages modes, which provide syntax highlighting for Ergo, also exist for a couple of other editors.

 ### Emacs